MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-high-density-scatter-charts.md

 The Power BI sampling algorithm improves how scatter charts represent high-density data.

 For example, you might create a scatter chart from your organization's sales activity, each store having tens of thousands of data points each year.
 A scatter chart of such information would sample data (select a meaningful representation of that data to illustrate how sales occurred over time) from the available data, and create a scatter chart that represents the underlying data.
 This is common practice in high-density scatter charts.
-Power BI has improved its sampling of high-density data, the details of which are described in this article.
+The details of high-density data sampling are described in this article.

 ![Screenshot of a scatter chart, showing the high density sampling data.](media/desktop-high-density-scatter-charts/high-density-scatter-charts_01.png)